CrossBreezeNL/CrossGenerate/Documentation/docs/index.md

 ![Wiki Structure](img/wiki-structure.png)

 # Introduction
-This wiki described the documentation of CrossGenerate.
+This wiki contains the documentation of CrossGenerate.

 To get started go to [Getting started](./GettingStarted)